-Ethiopia is undoubtedly the hegemonic state in the Horn of Africa, especially concerning its role in Somalia.461 Ethiopian first unilateral action in Somalia was in 1995 to remove the Islamic insurgent, Al-Ittihad Al-Islamiya (AIAI).
-In 1998 Ethiopia launched a second military intervention at the time of the Ethio-Eritrean war, following Eritrea's effort-in collaboration with a Baidoa-based Somali warlord Hussein Aideed and involving the OLF and the ONLF to open a second front against it.462 Ethiopia's third intervention was in 2006, against the threat from the Islamic
+Ethiopia is undoubtedly the hegemonic state in the Horn of Africa, especially concerning its role in Somalia.
+Ethiopia's first unilateral action in Somalia was in 1995 to remove the Islamic insurgent, Al-Ittihad Al-Islamiya (AIAI).
+In 1998 Ethiopia launched a second military intervention at the time of the Ethio-Eritrean war, following Eritrea's effort-in collaboration with a Baidoa-based Somali warlord Hussein Aideed and involving the OLF and the ONLF to open a second front.
+Ethiopia's third intervention was in 2006, against the threat from the Islamic Courts Union (ICU) and supporting the Somali Transitional Federal Government.
+Lastly, Ethiopia